FAQ- common questions

 How long should the session take?

-Newborn sessions can run anywhere from 2-3 hours, but I generally stay within the 1.5-2 hour range.
+For newborn sessions I generally stay within the 1.5 hour range.
 This allows time for feeding and soothing breaks.
-Anything more than 3 hours becomes exhausting for you and your little one.
+Anything more than 2 hours becomes exhausting for you and your little one.
 In our pre-session, I will give you tips to help you be better prepared for a sleepy session.